RahulThennarasu/EditREADME/README.md

 This website is a food sharing platform powered by [Django](https://www.djangoproject.com/).
 In this platform, readers can search, create, rate, and buy food items or browse for recipes to cook!

-# Project Explaining
+# Distinctiveness and Complexity:

 This project is not a social network as it does not have the features used in the Network project in the course.
 This is a connection to only the user and the website itself.
 The like feature operates in a different way and the website's CSS differs from any of the other projects.
 This project is not a e-commerce website and is different from project 2, as it doesnt have bid features or a category feature.
 The buy feature completely differs from the bid and auction features in project 2 aswell.

-# Project Structure
+The project contains small aspects from each project I have made and learned from!

+## Files

+In the capstone folder there is 1 file I modified that django created.
+In the setting.py file, I installed an app called recipes, which is important, because this app makes the program work.

+### recipes folder

+In the recipes folder I created, there are 2 folders and 4 files I modified.

+#### The four files:

+In the models.py file I created 4 models for the website to function with the features.
+The models are labeled as User, Category, Listing, and Comment.

+In the admin.py file, I have registered the models I created mentioned above.

+In the urls.py, file I created there are 15 paths in total which the user can login, logout, register into an account.
+Create, edit, and buy a recipe, and comment on recipes.

+In the views.py file, I firstly imported all the models I created.
+Afterwords, I wrote code for each of the paths I created in the urls.py file.
+This file is very important because it displays all the features and functions I created.

+#### static folder

+There are 2 files called styles.css and index.js.
+The styles.css folder has the written css for the website and the index.js file contains the like feature.

+#### templates folder

+In the templates folder there 8 html files I created and modified.
+The index.html file contains the html and javascript for the homepage of the website.
+The layout.html file, creates the paths in the nav bar, which are labeled as "Available Recipes", "Add Recipe", "Bought Ingredients", "Log In", "Log Out", and "Register".
+It also links the styles.css and index.js files.
+It links fonts and images I used as well.
+The login.html and register.html are for the user to create and login to an account with their username, email, and password.
+The create.html file contains how the user can make their own recipe with the given requirements.
+The listing.html file contains the details of each recipe.
+It allows the user to like, comment, and buy the recipe.
+The watchlist.html file contains the watched and bought recipes the user has encountered.
+They can refund their purchase or buy a recipe.
+The search.html file contains the code for the search feature on how the user can find a recipe.

+# Features explained in depth

 ## Main Page